2017 PDC Pro Tour

-The 2017 PDC Pro Tour is a current series of non-televised darts tournaments organised by the Professional Darts Corporation (PDC).
-Players Championships, UK Open Qualifiers and European Tour events are the events that make up the Pro Tour.
-This year there are 40 PDC Pro Tour events being held – 22 Players Championships, six UK Open Qualifiers and 12 European Tour events.
+The 2017 PDC Pro Tour was a series of non-televised darts tournaments organised by the Professional Darts Corporation (PDC).
+Players Championships, UK Open Qualifiers and European Tour events were the events that made up the Pro Tour.
+There were 40 PDC Pro Tour events held – 22 Players Championships, six UK Open Qualifiers and 12 European Tour events.

 Prize money

-Prize money for each European Tour event has increased from £115,000 to £135,000.
-The UK Open Qualifiers and Players Championship events stays the same as 2016.
+Prize money for each European Tour event increased from £115,000 to £135,000.
+The UK Open Qualifiers and Players Championship events stayed the same as 2016.

-This is how the prize money is divided:
+This is how the prize money was divided:

 PDC Tour Card

 128 players are granted Tour Cards, which enables them to participate in all Players Championships, UK Open Qualifiers and European Tour events.

 Tour cards

 The 2017 Tour Cards were awarded to: